A-Sadek/FibrilSite/README.md

 > Gainza, P. *et al.* *Nat Methods* **17**, 184–192 (2020). [https://doi.org/10.1038/s41592-019-0666-6]

 ### Fibril sites definition
-Fibril site definition is peformed as described in the *fibril_grooves_extractor.ipynb* notebook in the example folder.
+Fibril site definition is peformed as in the *fibril_grooves_extractor.ipynb* notebook found in the example folder.

 To execute the notebook you need to install the code package containing all the required funtions as follows: